gitname/react-gh-pages/README.md

     + "homepage": "https://gitname.github.io/react-gh-pages",
       "private": true,
     ```
 At this point, the React app's `package.json` file includes a property named `homepage`.
+Note: the "+" sign is a common syntax for showing what has been added in commit histories.
+It's used in this example to show that ```"homepage": "https://gitname.github.io/react-gh-pages"``` is being added.
+Do not, however, actually add the "+" into your package.json file.

 ### 5. Add deployment scripts to the `package.json` file